 Brief: get this Irishman’s cheeky personality on the page while keeping things professional

 Tone of voice: edgy, confident, charismatic

-Brief: help this lovely, talented editor sell out her courses without feeling like a sell-out
+Brief: help this lovely editor sell out her courses without feeling like a sell-out

 Tone of voice: authoritative, wise, kind

-A couple of days later the first draft turned up and I was blown away.
-Karen had got it.
-I would work with Karen again and have already recommended her to a friend.
-If you want a website that stands out from all those mundane sites we see every day, contact Karen – you will not be disappointed.
+‘The first draft turned up and I was blown away.
+If you want a website that stands out from all those mundane sites we see every day, contact Karen.’ — Rick Fawcett

 No, just the money stuff, actually.
 Let’s keep it simple:

-Give me a shout about what you need and I’ll put together a quote and timeline for you (after I’ve probed you about your business, your needs, and your ultimate worldly desires, of course).
+Give me a shout and I’ll put together a quote and timeline for you (after I’ve probed you about your project, your needs, and your ultimate worldly desires).

 If you need something tomorrow, I’ll either charge a rush fee or tell you I’m too busy, snap my folding fan shut and sashay out the door.